SpiffInc/polyn-protocol/PROTOCOL.md

 ### Subscribing

-A Polyn client MUST subscribe its components to a [NATS JetStream consumer]() whose name is component name and event type delimited by underscores (`_`).
+A Polyn client MUST subscribe its components to a [NATS JetStream consumer](https://docs.nats.io/nats-concepts/jetstream/consumers) whose name is component name and event type delimited by underscores (`_`).

 For example, if the application reverse domain were `app.widgets`, and the component consuming events were the `new_widget_notifier` component, and that component was subscribing to `app.widgets.created.v1`, the `new_widget_notifier_app_widgets_created_v1`.

 A Polyn client MUST NOT attempt to set up its own consumers.
-This is handled by the [Polybn CLI]() within the [events repository]()
+This is handled by the [Polyn CLI](https://github.com/SpiffInc/polyn-cli) within the [events repository]()

 If a consumer does not exist when attempting to subscribe Polyn MUST raise an exception that says